-Here you will find the blogging tools I use, and ebooks I have personally read and recommended.
+Here you will find the blogging tools I use!
+Plus some resources to help, and ebooks I have personally read and recommend.
 Affiliate links are used, meaning I earn a commission from qualifying purchases.

 My Blog Host + Theme